 After the agreements have been finalized, the final judgement needs to be submitted to the court.
 The judge will review the documents and make sure everything is accurate before signing off on the final judgement.
 After the final judgement has been signed, the parties will no longer be married.

 Here at Independent Legal Solutions, we will help you through the uncontested divorce process.
-If you would like to hear more about this or need advice from an expert paralegal, give us a call at 909-451-9819 or send us a message.
+If you would like to hear more about this or need advice from an expert paralegal, give us a call at 909-451-9819 or email us at firstname.lastname@example.org.